jacyanthis/AnimalHarmAssessment/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-Development of this benchmark has been supported by Hive / AI for Animals.
+Development of this benchmark has been supported by [redacted].
 The setup has been built on UK AI Safety Institute's Inspect Evals.